What should you do first?

 - Colleges have financial aid departments that are set up to help students/parents figure out how to pay the costs of attendance.
 After you turn in your application, then you will send in your completed FAFSA form (and in the case of private colleges, the CSS Profile Form).
 This will help the college financial aid department assess your family’s financial needs.
 Then they put together a financial aid package to help you pay for their college.
 Each college will offer a different combination of financial aid methods, so each package must be carefully reviewed so that you can compare them.

 - Financial Aid priority deadlines: Colleges have priority deadlines for submitting your FAFSA (and CSS Profile, if required) so that you will be most likely to receive the limited grant, work study, and loan awards administered by the college.
-The first day that FAFSA forms can be filled out for fall, 2014 is January 1, 2014.
-For Florida public universities, the financial aid deadlines are as follows:
+Be sure to check each university’s aid deadline and submit all required paperwork before hand.

-- Many private universities have deadlines that range from Feb.
-1 onward.
+- Many private universities have financial aid deadlines that may differ from their application deadlines.
 Please check with each college’s financial aid/scholarship website for specific deadlines.
 If you do not meet the deadline established by the school and you were eligible to receive funds, you may not receive them for the school year.
-A big exception to this is Pell Grant funds, which do not have a deadline.

 - Most students get some form of financial aid, and the vast majority of that aid comes from need-based state and federal sources (e.g., Florida Bright Futures, Florida Student Assistance Grants, Florida Resident Access Grants, Pell grants, federal work-study program money, etc.).
 Only a small number of students (around 8 to 9%) receive partial funding through private scholarships.